 EXCEPTION: While considered January Term courses, the rules for the Trial Advocacy College and study-abroad January term courses differ.
 As long as there is no time conflict, eligible students can enroll in the Trial Advocacy College and one regular week-long January Term course.

 Exams and papers for January Term courses are due no later than two weeks after the course ends; final grades are due no later than four weeks after assignments are due (six weeks after the course ends).
-Students are expected to attend 100 percent of class sessions.
-The instructor may reduce a student’s grade for any absence and a student who misses more than one class session risks receiving a WF grade.
-Special add/drop rules apply to January Term courses as follows:
+Students are expected to attend 100 percent of J-term class sessions.
+An instructor may take absences into account for grading purposes, and an instructor shall notify the Student Records Office if a student’s absences make it impossible to meet the law school’s minimum attendance expectations (see Academic Policy I.A).

 Each year the Judge Advocate General’s Legal Center and School invites law students to enroll in a few of their courses.
 While the JAG School is not a department at the University, their courses are treated as courses in other University departments (section VI.E.) as follows:

 Students who wish to enroll in a JAG School course must submit a completed JAG School course request form.

 Students may enroll in a maximum of three one-credit JAG short courses in a given semester, or in a single semester-long course.

 JAG School course forms will be processed on a first-come, first-served basis.

 With the approval of the assistant dean for academic services, students may apply up to six JAG School credits toward the J.D. degree.
 Students who wish to receive more than six JAG School degree credits must submit a petition to the assistant dean for academic services to be approved by the Curriculum Committee.
 This petition must describe the direct relevance of the additional JAG School courses to the student’s intellectual development in the study of law.
 A maximum of 12 JAG School course credits may be applied toward the J.D. degree.